THIRTY SIX YEARS OF SERVING OUR COMMUNITY

 We’ll be forwarding updates via social media and by email to let everyone know the latest as we get it.

-In total we have collected $3,050 so far!
-We have presented Three donations totaling $1500: Camp Maluhia, the Lahaina Hawaiian Civic Club, and recently Lahainaluna School’s Hawaiian Immersion program Nā Leo Kālele.
+We have presented Five donations totaling $2500: Camp Maluhia, the Lahaina Hawaiian Civic Club, Lahainaluna Elementary School’s Hawaiian Immersion program Nā Leo Kālele, and Ka Hale A Ke Ola Homeless Resource Center & Lahainaluna High School.
 More to follow on other organizations!

 But it’s not over; we’re in this for the long haul.
 We respectfully request your Kokua to continue donations so we can help where we can.
 Remember: 100% of the donations that come in go to those in need.
-Mahalo nui loa to everyone who has donated so far!
+Mahalo nui loa to everyone who has donated so far

 66th Association of Hawaiian Civic Clubs Annual Convention